alexklibisz/elastiknn/docs/pages/api.md

 Before indexing vectors you must define a mapping specifying one of two vector datatypes and a few other properties.
 These determine how vectors are indexed to support different kinds of searches.

+### General Structure

-The general structure for specifying a mapping looks like this:
+The general mapping structure looks like this:

 ```json
 PUT /my-index/_mapping